IDPetrov93/Second-Mind/INFORMATION_PIPELINE.md

 Statements are immutable.

-Claims are evaluable.
+Claims are independently evaluable.

 Knowledge is revisable.

-Everything remains traceable.
+Every object preserves provenance.

+Every transformation is explainable.